 Bovine Spongiform Encephalopathy (BSE) in bovine animals

 Bovine Spongiform Encephalopathy (BSE) is a TSE disease of cattle.
 BSE was first diagnosed in the UK in 1986, and reached epidemic proportions due to cattle being fed with processed animal protein, produced from ruminant carcasses, some of which were infected.
 The common symptoms of BSE include behavioural changes, lack of coordination, difficulty in walking or standing up, decreased milk production and weight loss.
 However, the disease has also been detected in animals showing no symptoms or atypical signs of the disease.
 The average incubation period of BSE in cattle is 4-6 years, but it can be much longer.
-BSE is considered to be transmissible to humans, see vCJD below.
+BSE is considered to be transmissible to humans.
+Please refer to vCJD, below.

 TSEs in sheep and goats